eejahromi/OnceInAWhile/Main.md

 ---

-Getting rid of new lines from a multi-line command in terminal
+Getting rid of new lines from a multi-line command in terminal and copying to back pasteboard
 ```
 pbpaste | tr -d '\n' | pbcopy
 ```